 Georgetown Morgue Haunted House - Seattle, WA

-Season begins September 21st.
+Season begins in late September.
 Located at the old Georgetown Morgue, The attraction runs Friday and Saturday nights in September and Thursday through Sundays in October.
 Doors generally open at 7 pm.
 Check schedule on website for both opening and closing times which vary greatly by day.
 Admission is $24 but combo options and discounts available.
 Upon delving deeper into the bowels of the Georgetown Morgue earlier this year, We unearthed a terrifying secret buried far beneath the blood splattered floor boards.
 Come take a tour and see what our Janitor’s Rigger and Mortis have been hiding all these years.
 Wonder below at your own risk to see if you can escape the body strewn sewers and private janitorial quarters of the Georgetown Morgue.

 Haunted Nightmare at the Nile - Mountlake Terrace, WA